zzonyo/trust-docs-test/source/index.html.md

 data                | integer   | Unique transfer id

-## Get the Aggregated Balance of all Sub-users of the Current User
+## Get the Aggregated Balance of all Sub-users

 API Key Permission：Read

-This endpoint returns the balance of all the sub-users aggregated.
+This endpoint returns the aggregated balance from all the sub-users.

 ### HTTP Request